What to eat to lose weight?

 Legumes are a superfood packed with fiber and plant-based protein.

 Eating just one serving per day has weight loss benefits.

-They contain complex carbs that take longer for digestion leading to longer fullness and reduce hunger and cravings.
+They contain complex carbs that take longer for digestion leading to longer fullness and reducing hunger and cravings.

 Legumes may also increase metabolism due to their high protein content (3).